parvsaxena/IntrusionDetection/README.md

 grant all privileges on database scada to mini;
 ```

+Note depending on your operating system, you may also need to adjust the permissions so that you can connect as the `mini`
+user.

 Then, use our scripts to create the appropriate tables
 ```
 cd db_scripts;